rkyv/rkyv/book_src/shared-pointers.md

 # Shared Pointers

 The implementation details of shared pointers may be of interest to those using them.
-Specifically, the rules surrounding how and when shared and weak pointers are serialized and pooled may affect how you choose to use them.
+The rules surrounding how and when shared and weak pointers are serialized and pooled may affect how you choose to use them.

 ## Serialization